frankastin24/fuseMVC/README.md

 ## Introduction

-FuseMVC is a lightweight PHP MVC (Model-View-Controller) framework designed for simplicity and efficiency.
-It provides a structured way to develop web applications by separating concerns into models, views, and controllers.
-With an intuitive routing system, database model handling, and Blade templating engine integration, FuseMVC helps developers build scalable applications quickly and efficiently.

-This guide covers the key components of FuseMVC, including routing, controllers, models, and views, with practical examples to help you get started.
+FuseMVC is a lightweight and minimal MVC framework designed for web applications that do not require the overhead of larger frameworks like Laravel.
+It provides essential functionality for small to medium-sized applications while maintaining simplicity and efficiency.

+This is an alpha release, with planned enhancements including a graphical user interface (GUI) for database management and model/controller creation.
+Despite being in its early stages, FuseMVC is stable and has already been deployed in production environments.

+Contributions, feature requests, and code improvements are welcome.
+Feel free to reach out with suggestions.

 ---

 ## Routing

-Routes in FuseMVC are defined in the `routes.php` file.
-The framework supports HTTP methods such as `GET`, `POST`, `PATCH`, and `DELETE`.
-Routes are registered using static functions in the `Route` class, each taking two parameters: the route path and the method to be executed when the route is requested.
+Routing in FuseMVC is managed through the `routes.php` file, supporting standard HTTP methods such as `GET`, `POST`, `PATCH`, and `DELETE`.
+Routes are defined using static functions within the `Route` class, specifying the path and corresponding method to be executed.

 ### Defining Routes